 Does a peanut or tree nut allergic individual need to ingest the food to cause a reaction?

+No!
+A reaction will occur when a product is ingested, but a reaction may also occur through just contact.
+Some peanut / tree nut allergic individuals can receive a rash just through contact.
+In fact, if residue from a peanut or tree nut product is left on a lunchroom table at a school, an allergic child may accidentally put their hands on any leftover residue.
+If that hand now touches the child's mouth, the possibility of an anaphylactic reaction could take place.
 There are many allergist that believe some type of reaction to peanut products could occur if it is airborne.
 They believe that there is such a thing as 'peanut dust.'
 For example, if a peanut shell is cracked, the dust from the shell can travel and penetrate a body through the nostril.
 Many doctors are uncertain about the smell of peanut butter.
 If someone is eating a peanut butter sandwich next to the allergic person, could that smell trigger a reaction?
 The verdict has not been clear yet, but it has not been ruled out!
 It is better to be safe than sorry.

-The material on these pages are for educational purposes.
+The material on this web site are for educational purposes.
 Information about peanut / tree nut allergies can change on any given day.
 Always consult with your family doctor / allergist regarding information on this web page.
 Always remember to read the food labels ingredients on food products each time you purchase them.
 The designers of this web site assume no responsibilities for any problems you may incur with regards to the peanut / tree nut allergy.
 The information contained herein is not intended or implied to be a substitute for professional medical advice.
 Please seek the advice of your physician regarding any treatment for allergies.